SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 ## Create the site design

-Open PowerShell and make sure that you have the Microsoft Office 365 Management Shell installed.
+Open PowerShell and make sure that you have the [SharePoint Online Management Shell](https://www.microsoft.com/en-us/download/details.aspx?id=35588) installed.

 Connect to your tenant using **Connect-SPOService**.